 Communications Committee.
-Chair: Paula Barnes.
+Chair: T Lyn.
 The Communications Committee handles news releases and other public announcements, production of the annual They Represent You (TRY) brochure and the LWV's web and social media presence.

 Education Committee.
 Chair: Bonnie Bless-Boenish.
 The Education Committee's current focus is the Kids Voting USA pilot program in Clallam County schools.
 The Kids Voting USA mission is to: create lifelong voting habits in children, increase family communication about citizenship and encourage greater adult voter turnout.